nrfconnect/sdk-nrf-bm/samples/bluetooth/ble_hids_mouse/README.rst

 Button 0:
    Simulate mouse movement to the left.

+   During bonding, press it to confirm that the passkey is correct.
+   See `Testing`_.

 Button 1:
-   Simulate mouse movement to the up.
+   Simulate mouse movement upwards.

    Keep the button pressed while resetting the board to delete bonding information for all peers stored on the device.

+   During bonding, press it to reject the passkey.

 Button 2:
    Simulate mouse movement to the right.

 Button 3:
-   Simulate mouse movement to the down.
+   Simulate mouse movement downwards.

 LED 0:
    Lit when the device is advertising.